Cryogenic electron tomography: Description of technique

-Applications
+Potential for high-resolution in situ imaging

+One of the most commonly cited benefits of cryoET is the ability to reconstruct 3D volumes of individual objects (proteins, cells, etc.) rather than necessitating multiple copies of the sample in crystallographic methods or in other cryoEM imaging methods like single particle analysis.
+CryoET is considered to be an in situ method when used on an unperturbed cell or other system since plunge-freezing of sufficiently thin samples fixes the specimen in place fast enough to cause minimal changes to atomic positioning.
+Thick samples, greater than ~500 nm, require additional conditions like high-pressure to promote vitrification throughout the sample.

+Considerations

+Sample thickness

-In transmission electron microscopy (TEM), because electrons interact strongly with matter, resolution is limited by the thickness of the sample.
-Also, the thickness of the sample increases as the sample is tilted, and thicker samples can then completely block the electron beam, making the image dark or completely black.
-Therefore, for CryoET, samples should be less than ~500 nm thick to achieve "macromolecular" resolution (~4 nm).
-For this reason, most ECT studies have focused on purified macromolecular complexes, viruses, or small cells such as those of many species of Bacteria and Archaea.
-Cryotomography was used to understand encapsulation of 12 nm size protein cage nanoparticles inside 60 nm sized virus-like nanoparticles.
+In transmission electron microscopy (TEM), because electrons interact strongly with matter, samples must be kept very thin to not cause samples to darken due to multiple elastic scattering events.
+Therefore, in cryoET, samples are generally less than ~500 nm thick.
+For this reason, most cryoET studies have focused on purified macromolecular complexes, viruses, or small cells such as those of many species of Bacteria and Archaea.
+For example, cryoET has been used to understand encapsulation of 12 nm size protein cage nanoparticles inside 60 nm sized virus-like nanoparticles.

-Larger cells, and even tissues, can be prepared for CryoET by thinning, either by cryo-sectioning or by focused ion beam (FIB) milling.
+Larger cells, and even tissues, can be prepared for cryoET by thinning, either by cryo-sectioning or by focused ion beam (FIB) milling.
 In cryo-sectioning, frozen blocks of cells or tissue are sectioned into thin samples with a cryo-microtome.
-In FIB-milling, plunge-frozen samples are exposed to a focused beam of ions, typically gallium, that precisely whittle away material from the top and bottom of a sample, leaving a thin lamella suitable for ECT imaging.
+In FIB-milling, plunge-frozen samples are exposed to a focused beam of ions, typically gallium, that precisely whittle away material from the top and bottom of a sample, leaving a thin lamella suitable for cryoET imaging.